novr1512/Exploring-Titanic-Survival/README.md

-# Portfolio-Builder1
+# Exploring Titanic Survival
-this is an assignment to help analyse Palmer’s Penguins built-in dataset and show the output in webpage
+this is a repo to help analyse Titanic dataset from Kaggle